Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rATcozDE25c,137.0369,163.83033333333333.md

 ### Transcript

-> timeline on when you want to start implementing lore is it on the near horizon yeah we do have a timeline for lore and i'm not sure when we're gonna start implementing it internally but it isn't gonna come out until 1.0 so that is that plan so when the game is completed and it drops you'll also get the entire story instead of like pieces of it over time uh so that's how that's gonna work out and when 1.0 is no one knows
+> timeline on when you want to start implementing lore is it on the near horizon yeah we do have a timeline for lore and i'm not sure when we're gonna start implementing it internally but it isn't gonna come out until 1.0 so that is that plan so when the game is completed and it drops you'll also get the entire story instead of like pieces of it over time uh so that's how that's gonna work out and when 1.0 is no one knows we have an idea but we're always wrong i understand that there might not be a